-Space Cloud leverages multiple security systems with the philosophy that applications and platforms should be secure by default.
+Space Cloud offers robust authentication and authorization mechanism with the philosophy that applications and platforms built with Space Cloud should be secure by default.
 Treating security as an afterthought is a recipe for disaster.

 args.auth variable in security rules.
 The integrity of the auth variable is maintained due to the nature of JWT tokens.

 This stage decides whether an authenticated user is authorized or not to make a request.
 The request is validated only if the security rule is resolved based on it's type.
 Various ways to resolve rule:

 - Matching based on the fields in the incoming request and the auth object (JWT claims).

 Security rule types

 Security rules are a mechanism used to enforce authorization.
 The request is allowed to be made only if the conditions specified by the security rules are met.
 Currently the following rules are supported:

 - allow: This rule is used to disable authentication and authorization entirely.
 The request is allowed to be made even if the JWT token is absent in the request.